Translating Threat and Power Distance in Pushkin’s ‘The Fisherman and the Goldfish’

 A questionnaire addressing 15 bilingual respondents asked them to rate features of the text.
 The first question referred to the point when the fisherman narrated what had happened at the sea to his wife and she asked him to do otherwise.
 Respondents were asked to rank version features, on a scale from 1 (least aggressive and threatening) to 2 (most aggressive) per language, by adding a number next to the a, b, c, d indications.
 They agreed that TTa was less aggressive and threatening than TTb (Greek) As explanations they provided the following:

-Text B is more aggressive because of the use of the swear word βλάκας (idiot) which is derogatory and the diminutive ‘ψαράκι’ (little fish) […] The use of imperatives also enhances the level of aggressiveness.
+Text B is more aggressive because of the use of the swear word 'βλάκας' (idiot) which is derogatory and the diminutive ‘ψαράκι’ (little fish) […] The use of imperatives also enhances the level of aggressiveness.
 She is demanding to become a ‘tsaritsa’ [...]
 TTa uses plainer vocabulary while the second one is more aggressive because it contains Face-Threatening Acts (fragments of postgraduate assessment).

 73 percent of the respondents mentioned that TTc was less aggressive (another 27 percent mentioned that they found TTd to be less aggressive than TTc).
-The justified their options.
+They justified their options.
 Results show that TTd is more aggressive than TTc, and that aggressive behaviour seems to rise over time.

 Figure 2.
 Measuring aggression and offensiveness